Generic Name: Aluminum Acetate (a LOO mi num AS e tate)

 - If this medicine (Boro-Packs) gets in the eyes, rinse with cool water.

 - Stir packets into 16 ounces (480 mL) of cool or warm water as you have been told.
-Stir until completely melted.
+Stir until completely dissolved.
 Do not strain or filter.

 - Throw away used solution after each use.

 - Soak a clean, white cloth (eg, diaper, handkerchief, sheet) with the solution.